-School Communication in 2022: Where to Share?
+School Communications in 2023: Where to Share?

-If you ask your community members, parents, students, and faculty their thoughts on school communication and how they prefer to be contacted, you’ll get a myriad of answers.
+If you ask your community members, parents, students, and faculty their thoughts on school communications and how they prefer to be contacted, you’ll get a myriad of answers.
 Some parents might want school communication to take place through a school text alert or phone call.
 Students might want to keep up-to-date on school information through Instagram and TikTok.
 Others might want to check your school mobile app or school district website for the latest information.

 To put it plainly, you don’t get to decide how your audience consumes information—they do.